iLollek/NRPFarMod/README.md

 Lastly, you can also Donate Money to the Repository Owner by pressing the "Sponsor" Button at the top.

 Thank you!

+# Developing for this Mod

+If you're thinking of supporting this Mod by Developing for it on this Repository, first up I have to say: Thank you!

+There's certain guidelines and criteria I follow for this Mod, and I need to ask you to follow too if you make changes to this Mod that you want to be implemented via a Pull Request.

+## Developer: Guidelines

+- I want NRPFarMod to be "minimally intrusive" by Design.
+This means: Your Changes should make minimal, if None at all, changes to the original Code.
+This basically means things like: do not patch any methods, do not access, change or modify anything you don't find absolutely necessary to do to achieve your feature/bugfix, keep your code minimal, etc.

+- Write clean Code.
+Your Code should be easily maintainable, extensible and readable.

+-

 # Credits
 [Farliam](https://github.com/Farliam93/) - Created the first Version of this Mod (1.0.0)